Ayobamininuola/MS-Project-1/README.md

 ### First time user Goals
 * As a first time user, I want to be able to understand the purpose of the website at a glance.
-* I want to be able to navigate through the site with ease.
+* As a first time user, I want to be able to navigate through the site with ease.
 * As a first time user, I want to be able to make recommendations easily without typing too much.
 * I want to be able to contact or follow the site owner on social media for any questions or update.